Indoor Spatial Analysis of Consumer Behaviors Boosts Profits and Increases Customer Satisfaction

 Join Esri, GISinc, and Microsoft in New York City at the National Retail Federation’s Annual Convention & EXPO, to be held January 15–17, 2017.
 To learn more about the ways in which spatial analytics can benefit retailers and customers alike, visit go.esri.com/pr-retail.

 Since 1969, Esri has been giving customers around the world the power to think and plan geographically.
-The market leader in GIS, Esri software is used in more than 350,000 organizations worldwide including each of the 200 largest cities in the United States, most national governments, more than two-thirds of Fortune 500 companies, and more than 7,000 colleges and universities.
-Esri applications, running on more than one million desktops and thousands of Web and enterprise servers, provide the backbone for the world’s mapping and spatial analysis.
+As the market leader in GIS technology, Esri software is used in more than 350,000 organizations worldwide including each of the 200 largest cities in the United States, most national governments, more than two-thirds of Fortune 500 companies, and more than 7,000 colleges and universities.
+Esri applications, running on more than one million desktops and thousands of web and enterprise servers, provide the backbone for the world’s mapping and spatial analysis.
 Esri is the only vendor that provides complete technical solutions for desktop, mobile, server, and Internet platforms.
-Visit us atwww.esri.com.
+Visit us at esri.com/news.

-Esri, the Esri globe logo, GIS by Esri, ArcGIS, www.esri.com, and @esri.com are trademarks, registered trademarks, or service marks of Esri in the United States, the European Community, or certain other jurisdictions.
-Other companies and products mentioned herein may be trademarks or registered trademarks of their respective trademark owners.
+Copyright © 2017 Esri.
+All rights reserved.
+Esri, the Esri globe logo, GIS by Esri, esri.com, and @esri.com are trademarks, service marks, or registered marks of Esri in the United States, the European Community, or certain other jurisdictions.
+Other companies and products or services mentioned herein may be trademarks, service marks, or registered marks of their respective mark owners.